sidhantuthra/nXhuman/README.md

-nXhuman case authoring tool.
+Welcome to the nXhuman Case Authoring tool.
 Use this tool to create a case to host on the nXhuman case simulation tool.
 This tool is created by a group of students at UNC Chapel Hill in the COMP 585 (Serious Games) course.
 Important links are below along with instructions on how to use this repository.

 Link to webapp: https://nxhuman.herokuapp.com